Certificate in Program Evaluation

 Program requirements and continuance in program

 To maintain status as a program student and to continue in the program, students must maintain a minimum program grade point average of 3.0 or higher.
-Failure to meet the minimum GPA will be considered by the Graduate committee as required under Policy 340.03 — Academic Warning.

 Students can re-take a course if they wish to improve the grade earned in the course.
-Permission of the Graduate Program committee is required (Please see General Regulations for Graduate Studies.)
+Permission of the Graduate program committee is required (Please see General Regulations for Graduate Studies.)